-The Fund has a separately designated standing Corporate Governance and Nominating committee ("Nominating Committee").
-The Fund has a separately designated standing Audit Committee ("Audit Committee") established in accordance with Section 3(a)(58)(A) of 1934 Act.
-Both committees are comprised solely of members who are independent as defined in the AMEX's listing standards.
+The Fund has a separately designated standing Corporate Governance and Nominating Committee ("Nominating Committee").
+The members of the Nominating Committee are Messrs.
+Abraham, Foley and Hanson.
+The Fund has a separately designated standing Audit Committee ("Audit Committee") established in accordance with Section 3(a)(58)(A) of the 1934 Act.
+Both committees are comprised solely of members who are independent as defined in the AMEX's listing standards and are not "interested persons" of the Fund as defined in the 1940 Act.
 The members of the Audit Committee are Ms. Dasher and Messrs.
 Abraham and Toolan.
-The members of the Nominating Committee are Messrs.
-Abraham, Foley and Hanson.

-The principal functions of the Audit Committee are to (a) assist the Board of Directors in its oversight of (i) the integrity of the Fund's financial statements, (ii) the Fund's compliance with legal and regulatory requirements, (iii) the qualifications and independence of the Fund's independent auditors and (iv) the performance of the Fund's internal audit function and independent auditors; (b) approve, and recommend to the Independent Board Members (as such term is defined in the Audit Committee Charter) for their ratification, the selection, appointment, retention or termination of the Fund's independent auditors, as well as approving the compensation thereof; (c) approve all audit and permissible non-audit services provided to the Fund and certain other persons by such independent auditors; and (d) prepares the report required to be prepared by the committee pursuant to SEC rules for inclusion in the Fund's annual proxy statement.
-The Fund adopted an Amended and Restated Audit Committee Charter at a meeting held on March 10, 2004, a copy of which is attached hereto as Exhibit A.
+The Board of Directors of the Fund has determined that all members of the Fund's Audit Committee are financially literate.
+Ms. Dasher has been designated as the Audit Committee financial expert within the meaning of the rules adopted and implemented under Section 407 of the Sarbanes-Oxley Act of qualifications and independence of the Fund's independent registered public accounting firm and (iv) the performance of the Fund's internal audit function and independent registered public accounting firm; (b) approve, and recommend to the Independent Board Members (as such term is defined in the Audit Committee Charter) for their ratification, the selection, appointment, retention or termination of the Fund's independent registered public accounting firm, as well as approving the compensation thereof; (c) approve all audit and permissible non-audit services provided to the Fund and certain other persons by such independent registered public accounting firm; and (d) prepares the report required to be prepared by the committee pursuant to SEC rules for inclusion in the Fund's annual proxy statement.
+The Fund adopted an Amended and Restated Audit Committee Charter at a meeting held on December 16, 2005, a copy of which is attached hereto as Exhibit A.